solarwinds/apm-python/README.md

 OpenTelemetry Python would not be possible without collaborations and efforts from many contributors.
 Our common goals as a community are to improve end user/developer experiences and empower them.

-For more information about contributing to `solarwinds-apm-python`, see [CONTRIBUTING.md](https://github.com/solarwindscloud/solarwinds-apm-python/blob/main/CONTRIBUTING.md).
+For more information about contributing to Python `solarwinds-apm`, see [CONTRIBUTING.md](https://github.com/solarwindscloud/solarwinds-apm-python/blob/main/CONTRIBUTING.md).
 Thank you to everyone who has contributed:

 <a href="https://github.com/solarwindscloud/solarwinds-apm-python/graphs/contributors">
   <img src="https://contributors-img.web.app/image?repo=solarwindscloud/solarwinds-apm-python" />